Steven Caulker

-Steven Roy Caulker (born 29 December 1991) is a professional footballer who plays as a centre back, for EFL Championship club Wigan Athletic.
+Steven Roy Caulker (born 29 December 1991) is a professional footballer who plays as a centre-back for Besta deild karla club Stjarnan.
 Born in England, he represents and captains the Sierra Leone national team.

 Caulker started his professional career with Tottenham Hotspur in 2009.
 He spent three seasons on loan with Yeovil Town, Bristol City and Swansea City.
 At Swansea he made his first appearances in the Premier League and at the end of the season played for Britain at the 2012 Olympics.
 In November 2012 he made a scoring England debut in a friendly against Sweden.

 He was sold to newly promoted Cardiff City for the 2013–14 season but was unable to prevent their relegation from the Premier League.
 He was subsequently sold to Queens Park Rangers for the following 2014–15 season; who themselves were relegated.
 He spent the next few seasons largely on loan to Southampton and Liverpool before playing half a season for Dundee in the Scottish Premiership.
 He then joined Turkish Süper Lig team Alanyaspor in January 2019.
 After a successful spell there, Caulker signed with top Turkish club Fenerbahçe, but would spend his lone season there on loan with Gaziantep and never play for Fener.
+Caulker returned to England with Wigan Athletic, but left amid issues with the club failing to pay players.
+After this, Caulker had a brief stint as player-manager of Spanish side FC Málaga City before having to leave due to issues with his work visa.

 Background

 Caulker was born in Feltham in the London Borough of Hounslow.
 He is a member of the Caulker family of Sierra Leone.
-Caulker attended Staines Preparatory School as his primary school and Lampton School as his secondary school, and was borough champion at 400m for four years in a row.
-As a boy he supported his hometown club Brentford.
+Caulker attended Staines Preparatory School and was borough champion at 400m for four consecutive seasons.

 Club career

 Tottenham Hotspur

 A talented athlete as a teenager, Caulker chose to pursue a career in football, playing his early football with Hounslow Borough, his local club.
 After initially playing as a central midfielder, he acted on advice from a coach and made the switch to central defence.
 After a single match at centre back for Hounslow at the age of 15, he was offered trials with seven clubs including Tottenham Hotspur, Chelsea, Reading and Queens Park Rangers.
-Caulker joined the Tottenham Hotspur youth team and having broken into the Under-18s team as an Under-16 player during the 2007–08 season Caulker progressed to make 31 appearances and scored one goal in 2008–09.
-He also forced his way into the reserve team that season, making five appearances, and captained the Under-18s towards the start of that season.
+Caulker joined the Tottenham Hotspur youth team and broke into the Under-18s team as a 15-year-old during the 2007–08 season.
+During the 2008–09 season, Caulker progressed to make 31 appearances and score one goal for the Under-18s, captaining the team towards the start of that season.
+In the same season, he also made five appearances for the reserve team.
 He impressed during his first season as a full-time scholar and signed his first professional contract at Tottenham in July 2009.